Small Talk (song): Music video

 Perry and her pet dog Nugget attend a dog show where they win the top prize.
 She sees another competitor (played by model Charley Santos) and immediately falls for him.
 Perry's attention is shifted to the man and she ignores her dog.
 Eventually he moves in with Perry and brings his dog.
 Perry, the man and their two dogs are seen all together at the end.

 Chart performance

 "Small Talk" debuted and peaked at number 81 on the US Billboard Hot 100.
 In Canada, the song peaked at number 56, while reaching number 33 in Australia.
 On the UK Singles Chart, it peaked at number 43, while being more commercially successful in Scotland where it entered the top 20 and peaked at number 18.

+Live performances

+On August 22, 2019, Perry uploaded the first live performance of the song in a bathroom on her official Instagram account.
+On September 18, 2019, she also performed the song at The Ellen DeGeneres Show.